We Fight For Your Investment

 Disputes over construction defects often end up in court.
 Navigating the litigation process requires experience, legal acumen and in-depth familiarity with Illinois construction law.

 At McCarthy & Allen in Glen Carbon, our lawyers are experienced litigators who have been practicing law for more than 50 years, collectively.
-We understand the procedural and substantive requirements of proving — or defending against — even the most complex construction defects case.
+We understand the procedural and substantive requirements of proving — or defending against — even the most complex construction defects cases.
 Our attorneys work one-on-one with clients to achieve positive outcomes.

 Common Construction Defects